 Common health concerns for the Dalmatian dog breed may include:

-- Hereditary deafness: This is an inherited condition in which the dogs are either completely deaf or born with 22 to 24% hearing in one year.
+- Hereditary deafness: This is an inherited condition in which the dogs are either wholly deaf or born with 22 to 24% hearing in one year.

 - Urolithiasis: The urinary tract system of Dalmatians makes them prone to getting urinary tract stones.
-Large stone lodge themselves into the urethra while smaller ones pass naturally.
+Large stones lodge themselves into the urethra, while smaller ones pass naturally.

-- Skin allergies: Dalmatians are prone to developing skin allergies which may be food-based, contact, or airborne.
-The medicine depends on the symptoms you dog exhibits.
+- Skin allergies: Dalmatians are prone to developing skin allergies, which may be food-based, contact, or airborne.
+The medicine depends on the symptoms your dog exhibits.

-That doesn’t seem to keep people from wanting them and owning them, so if you are still committed to purchasing a Dalmatian puppy or better yet adopting a Dalmatian rescue dog, we would STRONGLY encourage you to also take a moment and consider purchasing a pet insurance policy as well.
+While we would love to tell you not to worry about any of these issues, the truth is that the Dalmatian dog breed isn’t the “healthiest” of all dog breeds out there.
+But that doesn’t seem to keep people from wanting them and owning them, so if you are still committed to purchasing a Dalmatian puppy or, better yet, adopting a Dalmatian rescue dog, we would STRONGLY encourage you also to take a moment and consider purchasing a pet insurance policy as well.

 This way…

-If your Dalmatian does become sick or injured later on, you won’t be on the “hook” for 100% of his or her medical bills.
+If your Dalmatian does become sick or injured later on, you won’t be on the “hook” for 100% of their medical bills.

-For more information about who we “feel” currently offers that “best” pet insurance policies in the industry right now, we would recommend that you check out our article: Top 10 Best Pet Insurance Companies.
+For more information about who we “feel” currently offers the “best” pet insurance policies in the industry, we recommend you check out our article: Top 10 Best Pet Insurance Companies.

 How i can help a dalmatian to keep fit and healthy